mateax/bionic-robot-hand/README.md

 ## How it works?
-Radar detects objects using HC – SR04 Ultrasonic Sensor in the range of 30 cm and 180 degrees, and plots results on a graphical display.

-Control and detection was achieved using the Arduino, and a graphical radar display of the obtained values of distance and angle from the target object is realized in the development environment Processing
+The Arduino microcontroller reads values from a potentiometer located on each finger of the exoskeleton and converts them into values for controlling servo motors on the bionic arm.
+In this way, the movements of the bionic hand are controlled by using exoskeletons pulled over the arm.

 ## Circuit
-According to the circuit diagram, attach the HC–SR04 Ultrasonic Sensor to a servo motor,and hook them up to an Arduino board.
+According to the circuit diagram, connect potentiometers and servo motors to the Arduino board.

 Components used:
 * Arduino Nano